-MRI scans gain attention as diagnostic tool for Alzheimer's detectionFebruary 11th, 2013 in Alzheimer's disease & dementia
+MRI scans gain attention as diagnostic tool for Alzheimer's detectionFebruary 11, 2013 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—Scientists can now detect early features of Alzheimer's disease using magnetic resonance imaging (MRI) scans.

 In a study conducted by the Queensland Brain Institute (QBI) at The University of Queensland (UQ), researchers using MRI scans were able to detect loss of basal forebrain cholinergic neurons – an early and key feature of Alzheimer's disease.

 Lead researcher Professor Elizabeth Coulson from QBI and her team used modeling techniques to observe the protein receptors in the brain responsible for cell death in the relevant region of the brain before the onset of Alzheimer's disease.

 "The aim of this study was to determine whether loss of basal forebrain cholinergic neurons underpins changes, which can be detected through MRI using diffusion tensor imaging (DTI)," Professor Coulson said.